-- (i) Timing of development and construction methods should consider and aim to avoid times of the year more prone to flood events. - (ii) Impervious surfaces should be limited, which may involve reducing the overall building footprint, roof size, and area of paved surfaces. - (iii) When retaining walls or structures are necessary due to site constraints, heights and widths should be minimized wherever possible and must be designed by a Qualified Professional.
+(i) Timing of development and construction methods should consider and aim to avoid

+- (ii) Impervious surfaces should be limited, which may involve reducing the overall building footprint, roof size, and area of paved surfaces. - (iii) When retaining walls or structures are necessary due to site constraints, heights and widths should be minimized wherever possible and must be designed by a Qualified Professional.